What is HMO Insurance: Everything You Need to Know

 An EPO plan is basically a hybrid between a PPO and an HMO.
 This type of plan offers the flexibility you're looking for with a PPO, as well as the lower cost of an HMO.
 With an EPO, you are not required to choose a primary care physician.
 You are also not required to get a referral to see specialists.

 EPO plans have a limited network for you to choose from, and, like an HMO, they do not cover out-of-network providers, except in the case of an emergency.
 When choosing an EPO, it's crucial to understand who their in-network providers are.
 Similar to an HMO, you will be responsible for all costs if you choose to go to an out-of-network provider.

 If you need help with an HMO plan, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.